peterprib/node-red-contrib-loadbalance/node-red-contrib-loadbalancer/README.md

 *   round robin - next in list
 *   random - randomly across out paths

-This allows incoming messages to be passed to servers that may be other noder red instances.
+This allows incoming messages to be passed to servers that may be other node red instances.

 ##To be done